 She told me an interesting story.

-- We use ‘an’ with abbreviations beginning with the following letters: A, F, H, I, L, M, N, O, R, S, X (They should have vowel sounds).
+- We use ‘an’ with abbreviations beginning with the following letters: A, F, H, I, L, M, N, O, R, S, and X (They should have vowel sounds).

 His father is an M.P.